Chicken Pot Pie

 - Season the chicken breasts liberally with salt and pepper, and transfer to the prepared baking dish.

 - Bake for 45 minutes or until cooked through, then set aside to cool.
 (Please note that this step can be done a day or two in advance.)

 - While the chicken is roasting, boil the potatoes, carrots, onions in a large pot of water until the vegetables are cooked, but still crisp.
 You don't want to overboil them because they will turn to mush.

 - When the other veggies are crisp, add in the peas and spinach for an additional 2 minutes.

 - Drain the vegetables, and set aside.

-- In a large Dutch oven, bring the butter and the olive oil to a simmer, then sprinkle in the flour.
+- In a large Dutch oven, add the butter and the olive oil.
+Bring to a simmer, then sprinkle in the flour.
 Whisk until the mixture is smooth and golden brown.

 - Stir in the chicken stock and milk slowly, seasoning the mixture with the Mural of Flavor/poultry seasoning, as well as the salt and pepper.

 - Cook, stirring the mixture often, until thickened, then add the chicken and the vegetables, adjusting the salt and pepper as needed.

 - Pour the filling into a 9x13" baking dish and bake for 30-45 minutes, or until bubbly and golden brown on the top.